 - Select the following settings to run an accessibility check on the page

 - Click ‘Run Audits’ (your dev tools may disappear for a while, or your screen may go blank, just wait it out)

-Read through the passing, failing and manual audits:
+Read through the passing, failing, non-applicable and manual audits: